Rashaan Nall: Acting

 Nall then landed a Recurring role as Daryl on the critically acclaimed IFC series "The Minor Accomplishments of Jackie Woodman".

 Rashaan took another dramatic turn as Cloudy in “Spoken Words” with writer/director of Oscar winning film Ulee's Gold, Victor Nuñez.

-After groundbreaking years in the profession as one of Hollywood's most unique ensemble actors Nall continues his personal dedication to entertaining and engaging audiences across the world through laughter and healing.
-Rashaan Nall never ceases to push the envelope as an artist and continues to grow and mature in this challenging and rewarding business.

 Writing

 Rashaan is one of the original poets of Los Angeles' "The Poetry Lounge".

 His screenplay, The Pyn, was a screenwriting finalist for HBO sponsored Urbanworld film festival in 2007.

 Nall also penned both screenplays Menage' Noir and Jesus Lovin' Buddhist, for which he wrote, produced, directed, and edited.

 Directing

 Nall's first directorial work was theatrical re-telling of Sam Shepard's first act of Geography of a Horse Dreamer at Los Angeles's State playhouse.

 Nall also directed Spaghetti Western satire "Jesus Lovin Buddhist", and the music video "Grrr" for Hip hop Artist Philly Swain under the pseudonym Ra Cinematic.

 Editing

 Nall first began editing by sneaking into the editing bay of Otis College of Art and Design with a roommate and Otis student.
 Nall's first official short was entitled film Menage' Noir starring Crank: High Voltage's Julanne Chidi Hill and Amour Infinity's Jamie Burton Oare.

 Rashaan edited his rethinking of a spaghetti western "Jesus Lovin Buddhist" a satirical film exploring religion and race in a small town bar.
 The film stars Dominic Bogart, Blake Robbins and Julanne Chidi Hill.

 In December 2011, Rashaan also edited on special production projects for fashion maven Christian Audigier.